devika-nambisan/ai-blog-generator-interview-DevikaNambisan./README.md

 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt venv/bin/python/ -m flask run (for the local running and then u can use the browser to see)
+pip install -r requirements.txt python app.py OR venv/bin/python/ -m flask run (for the local running and then u can use the browser to see)

 ## Notes on Mocking